 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (www.bls.gov) predicts that the employment of insurance underwriters will increase only six percent between 2010 and 2020.
-This slower than average growth is mostly due to gradual replacement of some of the duties of an underwriter to technology and computer software systems.
-Underwriters earned a median annual salary of $62,870 as of May 2012.
-The 10% lowest-paid underwriters earned less than $40,000 while the highest-paid 10% made upwards of $100,000 according to the BLS.
+The U.S. Bureau of Labor Statistics (www.bls.gov) predicts that the employment of insurance underwriters will decline 11% between 2014 and 2024.
+This decline is mostly due to replacement of the duties of an underwriter by technology and computer software systems.
+Underwriters earned a median annual salary of $65,040 as of May 2015.

 Certification and Continuing Education